1980 German Grand Prix

 1997 Hungarian Grand Prix

-Three part-timers from the 1950s share a birthday - Guy Mairesse, Carlos Menditeguy and Gerino Gerini.
+Three part-timers from the 1950s share a birthday - Guy Mairesse (born 1910), Carlos Menditeguy (born 1914) and Gerino Gerini (born 1928).
 Gerini drove six races in a Maserati, his best finish fourth in a shared drive with Chico Landi in the 1956 Argentine GP.
-Mairesse drove in three races for Talbot in 1950 and 1951 with a best finish of ninth, whilst Menditeguy started a whopping 10 races - six of which were at his home race in Argentina.
+Mairesse drove in three races for Talbot in 1950 and 1951 with a best finish of ninth, while Menditeguy started a whopping 10 races - six of which were at his home race in Argentina.
 His best result was a third place at home in 1957.